|THE PLANET REMADE

 In the last chapter, he presents some scenarios by which veilmaking might be a net win for the Earth and humanity.
 These are fraught with political as well as technical difficulties; but, like most difficulties, they are far from insurmountable given agreement on a goal and dedication to success.

 Other methods of geoengineering exist.
 One is brightening clouds by pumping sea water into the air through small nozzles to atomize it.
 This might find local application, for example to cool the water around Australia's Great Barrier Reef.
 Adding iron to sea water fertilizes the growth of plankton, pulling more CO2 out of the air.
 Unfortunately, the CO2 removed in this way does not stay out of the air for very long.
 Slowing deforestation is beneficial, and planting more forests even more so.
 But planting enough to make a worthwhile dent in CO2 concentrations would take too much land.
-Capturing CO2 from power plant exhaust, where it is relatively concentrated and pumping it underground makes some sense6 but is likely to face considerable opposition.
-And building machines to draw CO2 out of the air, where it is rare, would be an option if it were not so blasted expensive.
+Capturing CO2 from power plant exhaust, where it is relatively concentrated, and pumping it underground makes some sense6 but is likely to face considerable opposition.
+Building machines to draw CO2 out of the air, where it is rare, would be an option if it were not so blasted expensive.
 And both these removal options face the quandary of where to put the captured CO2.

 One method Morton mentions but passes over is putting mirrors in space to block some portion of sunlight from reaching Earth at all.
 I know this would be horrendously expensive and technically challenging, but he does not explore the possibility.
 I think this is a shortcoming of the book.